 Workout For Your Muscles

-Along with improving your cardiovascular fitness, snowshoeing provides health benefits for your muscles as well, especially your lower body.
+Along with improving your cardiovascular fitness, snowshoeing provides health benefits for your muscles, especially your lower body.
 Similar to walking, snowshoeing primarily activates your quadriceps (front thigh), hamstrings (back thigh), glutes (booty), and calves.
-The extent to which your muscles are activated increases with the number of hills too, namely ascents and descents.
+The extent to which your muscles are activated increases with the number of hills, namely ascents and descents.

 However, we also need to balance and stabilize ourselves as we’re moving.
 In this regard, our back muscles and abdominals come in to save the day.
 The back muscles on both sides of the spine and the abdominal six-pack all work to control the trunk area while you’re snowshoeing.